rcl-ssl/docs/sdk/sdk.md

 // Create an Order for a Stand ALone Certificate async Task<Certificate> CreateStandAloneOrderAsync()
 {
-    ICertificateService certificateService = (ICertificateService)serviceProvider.GetService(typeof(ICertificateService));
+    // Get the service directly from the DI container or use constructor injection in your platform (eg. ASP.NET Core) ICertificateService certificateService = (ICertificateService)serviceProvider.GetService(typeof(ICertificateService));

     Certificate certificate = new Certificate